GolAZ

 GolAZ is a former Russian bus manufacturer belonging to the GAZ Group.
 Its "Golitsynsky Bus Plant" is located in Moscow's Odintsovsky District.
 The company specializes in designing and manufacturing of intercity buses and coaches of the large and extra-large class.

 Until 2013 it produced city buses; buses of this brand were booked for the Olympic games 2014 in Sochi.
-The brand was discontinued in 2014 and the factory now makes agricultural machines.
+The brand was discontinued in 2014 shifting bus manufacturing business to LiAZ.
+Since then the factory produces agricultural machines.

 Reception / Awards

 GolAZ buses received a number of rewards.
 GolAZ-4244 model received the title "Best Domestic Bus 2002 in Russia".
-In August 2003 GolAZ received a special prize for the creation of a bus "Cruise".
-Its flagship model GolAZ AKA-6226.
-Bus model has received the title of "Russian".
+In August 2003 GolAZ received a special prize for the creation of a bus named "Cruise".
+Its flagship model was GolAZ AKA-6226 Rossiyanin.